ibm-granite/granite-code-models/README.md

 sh scripts/export.sh configs/granite-example/export.yml
 ```

-### Advanced usage
+> [!TIP]
-If you would like to use [padding-free transformers](https://huggingface.co/blog/mayank-mishra/padding-free-transformer) during training, follow the instructions in the [Dolomite Engine](https://github.com/ibm-granite/dolomite-engine?tab=readme-ov-file#huggingface-compatible-custom-models) repository.
+> If you would like to use [padding-free transformers](https://huggingface.co/blog/mayank-mishra/padding-free-transformer) to save memory footprint and FLOPs during training, follow the instructions in the [Dolomite Engine README](https://github.com/ibm-granite/dolomite-engine?tab=readme-ov-file#huggingface-compatible-custom-models) for more details.

 ## How to Contribute to this Project?
 Plese check our [Guidelines](/CONTRIBUTING.md) and [Code of Conduct](/CODE_OF_CONDUCT.md) to contribute to our project.